What is POCA?

 - attend a 2- to 3-hour training on using COPUS at least once.
 Training must be completed prior to conducting in-class observations

-- participate in a 1-hour one-on-one consultation
+- participate in a 30-minute one-on-one consultation

 As an observer, you will have the opportunity to see how others in the College of Engineering teach and consider how what you observe might inform or expand your own teaching practices.
 Our post-observation reflections (word or pdf) can be used to guide a structured reflection on what you observe.

 As an instructor, after you are observed by COPUS-trained observers and complete the TPI receive you will a personalized report of the COPUS and TPI data.
 You and the Director of the ECEC will review the personalized report in a one-on-one consultation where you will discuss recommendations for future teaching and available workshops or professional development programs that might be of interest to you.
 Following the one-on-one consultation, you are encouraged to engage in structured reflection on your instructional data using our reflection packet (word or pdf), which contains reflections for both the single-semester reports and the multi-semester reports.